Community Health Workers, Promotoras, & Representatives Coalition

 We would like to invite you to the following events, meetings, and opportunities!
 You will receive a zoom link and a calendar invite as soon as you register and select one of the following events:

-Please stay tuned for upcoming events and trainings in Fall 2023.
+Please stay tuned for upcoming events and trainings in 2025.

 Please note: We will NOT ask you to provide any confidential information such as financial and/or tax information or payment of any kind.
 If you think someone fraudulently represented themselves as part of this coalition, please contact us right away.